 - 1 cup white vinegar

-- Wash cucumbers and slice into 1/4 inch slices.
+- Wash cucumbers, discard the ends, and slice into 1/4 inch slices.

 - Thinly slice white onions, and place in a large bowl with sliced cucumbers.